vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 Next, we override the `GetCustomListsOverride()` method.
 This method defines all the **list data sources** that our extension provides.
 For example, if you are building an extension for an ERP system, then your extension could provide a *customers* list-data-source and an *orders* list-data-source.
 Then, in Peakboard Designer, you can choose which data source you want to add.
 Both data sources are provided by the same extension.

-For our Meow extension, we provide a single data source: a static list of cats.
+For Meow Extension, we provide a single data source: a static list of cats.
 So, our `GetCustomListsOverride()` method simply returns a new `CatCustomList` object.
 (We define the `CatCustomList` class in the next section.)

 Here's what our final `MeowExtension` class looks like:
 {% highlight csharp %}